bogzbonny/yeehaw/.openhands/microagents/repo.md

 - When building new elements and widgets always use other elements and widget as a template to work from.
 - Write tests for all new features.
+- After writing code always run `cargo test` to make sure the code builds and runs. fix any errors that occur